 - 0.1 to 2000 cd/m2

-It utilises a 3 filter design with custom curve shaping for excellent CIE colour matching functions, as well as superior sensitivity, and has been specifically designed for modern display technologies, including direct displays and projectors, up to 2000 nits brightness.
+The i1Display Pro utilises a 3 filter design for CIE colour matching functions, and has been designed for display technologies including direct displays and projectors, up to 2000 nits brightness.

 - Contact and non-contact operation